AVAILABLE 24/7. SE HABLA ESPAÑOL

 Lemon Law for Leased Cars in California

-If you’ve leased a defective car in California, the lemon law provides you with certain protections.
-With these protections, you could be entitled to a refund or replacement vehicle.
+If you’ve leased a defective car, the California Lemon Law provides you with certain protections.
+With these protections, you could be entitled to a refund or replacement for your leased vehicle.

 In this article, we summarize California’s lemon law and provide you with actionable steps you can take if you think your leased car is a lemon.
-We’ll help you determine if your car really is a lemon and address how to file a claim under the Lemon Law for leased cars in California.
+We’ll help you determine if your car is a lemon and give you everything you need to know to file a claim under the Lemon Law for leased cars in California.

 If your leased car is a lemon, our law firm can help get you the maximum compensation deserved at no cost to you.
 Call the number above now or fill out the form below for a free consultation.